 Hmmm interesting.
 I tried one more time, and it came up with this:

 “The origins of the term “microcopy” is unclear, but it’s been used in digital design for over 20 years.
 Steve Jobs was one of the first to use this specific phrase when he talked about adding a micro-text feature to Plus (+) command on Apple’s keyboards…”

-- Finally, I haven’t found Jarvis very helpful when I already have a clear idea of what I want to say.
-This is not very surprising because obviously, Jarvis can’t read my mind.
-Out of the three articles I’ve written with Jarvis, I’ve had the least help with this one – because it’s mostly about my personal experience.
+- Finally, I haven’t found Jasper very helpful when I already have a clear idea of what I want to say.
+This is not very surprising because obviously, Jasper can’t read my mind.
+Out of the three articles I’ve written with Jasper, I’ve had the least help with this one – because it’s mostly about my personal experience.
 This will also be our biggest strength as the robots get smarter.
 As humans, we have interesting stories to tell.

 AI for microcopy

 What about UX writing—can we use Jasper to produce microcopy?
 It would be cool to have a specific microcopy feature that would bring up a handy list of possible CTAs, tooltips, and error messages.
 At this time, there is no such template in Jasper.
 I did try out the so-called Content Improver for a classic piece of microcopy: A standard cookie message.
 These are the suggestions I had:

 Delicious and gluten-free 😅 Oh well, the last one could probably be used for something, although I would get rid of the magical treat reference.